-Herbert Simon describes the difference between experienced decision makers and novice ones in his autobiography Models of My Life.
+Herbert Simon describes the difference between experienced decision makers and novices in his autobiography Models of My Life.

-In doing so, he highlights the value of mental models and collecting a repository of positive responses that can be called upon when needed.
+In so doing, he highlights the value of mental models and collecting a repository of possible actions that can be called upon when needed.

 One can train a man so that he has at his disposal a list or repertoire of the possible actions that could be taken under the circumstances…A person who is new at the game does not have immediately at his disposal a set of possible actions to consider, but has to construct them on the spot – a time- consuming and difﬁcult mental task.